pwafire/pwafireapp/README.md

 It has two versions;

-1. For project with build process, npm ; as in the guide below
+1. For project with build process, npm ; [as in this guide here](https://github.com/mayeedwin/pwafireapp/tree/master/docs)

 2. For project without any build process; [config guide is here](https://pwafire.org/developer/pwa/started/)